jeremyosborne/dnpk/src/config-game-objects/schema/README.md

 Schemas are not intended to be user writeable but should be made available, and readable, to users who wish to validate their own configuration modifications.

-Schemas are, unfortunately from the way I've seen from my usage, a bit monolithic (due to the way I'm building relationships via references) and so are grouped all together vs. taking the more modular, plug-and-play approac the rest of the app attempts to make.
+Together all the schemas define the configurable model, and due to the way we load and manage schemas in the game, we keep all of the schemas together here.

 ## Rules

 * `defs` folder:
     * flat (no subfolders)
-    * all files ending in `.schema.json` are treated as schema definiitions and will be loaded
+    * all files ending in `.schema.json` are treated as schema definitions and will be loaded
-    * filename should match the distinct portion fo the `$id`
+    * filename must match the distinct portion fo the `$id` (human friendly housekeeping rule imposed by code)